Blog

 /sys/block/bcache0

-device will be created after register missing caching device/sys/block/bcache0
+device will be created after register missing caching device - Or use following command to force to create

 Warning: If force start, all write cache in caching device will be lost, this can cause filesystem corruption